News

 What would this mean for Arsenal?

-If Havertz and Martinelli are both ruled out, Arsenal would be without four of their top five goalscorers this season.
+With Havertz now ruled out, and possibly Martinelli too, Arsenal would be without four of their top five goalscorers this season.

 Saka is still recovering from a hamstring injury and is not expected to be back until at least March.
 Arteta said in a press conference last month: "That’s not going to change.
 We have to respect the healing process and then he has a lot of stages to go through in his rehab."